 There are extensive fishing opportunities at this park.
 Pink, chinook, and coho salmon, as well as char, trout, and white fish are caught in the Bella Coola and Atnarko Rivers.
 The Dean River is renowned for its fly fishing.

 The backcountry lakes and rivers provide some excellent sport fishing for coastal cutthroat along the Turner Lake Canoe Circuit.
 The lakes of the area can be fished for Dolly Varden, cutthroat and rainbow trout.
-Anyone fishing or angling in British Columbia must have an appropriate licence.

 There is a trailhead just before you reach the Fisheries Pool campground.
-This 1km trail leads to a popular fishing hole, but take great caution as it is also very popular with bears.
+This 1 km trail leads to a popular fishing hole, but take great caution as it is also very popular with bears.

 The Atnarko Corridor and Highway 20 has a healthy population of both grizzly and black bears.
 Grizzlies congregate on the Dean, Atnarko, and Bella Coola Rivers between May and October when salmon are in the river.